 - unconventional scheduling and extended appointment times mean that you can see a provider when it’s most convenient for you

-- MDLIVE is able to prescribe a number of different medications
+- MDLIVE psychiatrists can prescribe a number of different medications

 - there are certain medications that you won’t be able to obtain through this service, including ADHD stimulants

-- they don’t treat certain conditions and people, such as active psychosis, substance abuse, moderate to severe autism spectrum disorders, and children under 10
+- they don’t treat certain conditions and people, such as active psychosis, substance misuse, moderate to severe autism spectrum disorders, and children under 10

 - it may take some time to find an appointment that works for both you and your provider

 See a full review of MDLIVE services here.

 Best for collaborative care

 - Why we chose it: We chose to add Amwell to this list because of their scope of care and the opportunities the platform offers for collaboration with other healthcare providers.